tayyabsaleem7756/ignicube/README.md

 Best practice: create `separate files for each page/ section`  e.g. actions, elements, labels

-Here may be a straightforward stream, that how files intreract with eachother:
+Here may be a `straightforward stream` that how files intreract with eachother:

 ```mermaid
 graph LR